Pitching a compliance-focused toolkit for digital medtech and drug trials, BrightInsight raises $40 million – TechCrunch

 It’s in this new world of healthcare that services which help companies adhere to regulatory guidelines and provide windows into how these tools are being used by patients become more important.

 “The demand for healthcare at the edge is growing rapidly.
-Moreover, connecting digital experiences with therapeutics is delivering real value across the healthcare value chain — not the least of which is providing better patient outcomes,” said Justin Butler, Partner, Eclipse Ventures, in a statement.
+Moreover, connecting digital experiences with therapeutics is delivering real value across the healthcare value chain — not the least of which is providing better patient outcomes,” said Justin Butler, partner, Eclipse Ventures, in a statement.
 “BrightInsight has built the leading platform for enabling these digital experiences, and we’re proud to be supporting them.”